ccastro25/Basic-GET-and-POST/README.md

 - **JSON to HTML Table**: Follow this [guide on converting JSON data to HTML tables using JavaScript/jQuery](https://www.tutorialspoint.com/how-to-convert-json-data-to-a-html-table-using-javascript-jquery).

 ## Conclusion
-This project demonstrates a comprehensive approach to scraping and comparing local store prices, leveraging a full-stack solution with modern web development technologies.
+This project demonstrates an approach to scraping and comparing local store prices, leveraging a full-stack solution with modern web development technologies.